Asymptotic control theory for a system of linear oscillators: Feedback near the terminal point

 \end{lemma}

 When regarded as an existence theorem of a canonical form, without explicit formulas for matrices $C$ and $D$, Lemma \ref{canonical} is a particular case of the Brunovsky theorem \cite{brun}.
-We have placed a proof of the lemma in Appendix \ref{brunovsky_lemma}.
-By following \cite{anan}, introduce a matrix function of time, related to system (\ref{AB}):
+We give a proof of the lemma in Appendix \ref{brunovsky_lemma}.